KULeuven-COSIC/Optimizing-Linear-Correctors/README.md

 # Optimizing Linear Correctors: A Tight Output Min-Entropy Bound and Selection Technique

-This repository contains Python code and data for the paper: *Optimizing Linear Correctors: A Tight Output Min-Entropy Bound and Selection Technique*.
+This repository contains Python code and data for the paper: *Optimizing Linear Correctors: A Tight Output Min-Entropy Bound and Selection Technique*, published in *IEEE Transactions on Information Forensics and Security* ([authors' version](https://cosicdatabase.esat.kuleuven.be/backend/publications/files/journal/3651), [journal version](https://ieeexplore.ieee.org/document/10292710) )

 ## Code